MikeRow/BananoPHP/README.md

 - **NanoRPC**

-  Class for interfacing to Nano RPC
+  Class for interfacing to Nano node RPC

 - **NanoRPCExt**